-Every day sees large numbers of courier vehicles delivering parcels and packages to our Schools and Services around campus.
-More and more frequently staff and students utilise the benefits of online orders with next day deliveries to support our research, teaching and operational activities.
+Large numbers of courier vehicles deliver parcels and packages to our Schools and Services around campus.
+Staff and students increasingly utilise the benefits of online orders with next day delivery to support research, teaching and operational activities.
 Such volumes of vehicle movement have an impact on congestion as well as local air quality.

 We have made great strides in reducing the volume of vehicle movement by working with Go Getter Dispatch bike couriers to deliver campus post.
 However, goods and parcels delivered by external courier services remain a complex and fragmented challenge that is difficult to monitor and manage.
 The Facilities Directorate has therefore collaborated with the Institute for Transport Studies to map the flow of courier vehicles around our campus and to highlight potential future improvement projects that might help reduce local congestion and pollution.

 This project is a collaboration between the Sustainability Service, Treeconomics and Leeds4Trees – a partnership of LEAF (Leeds Ecosystem, Atmosphere & Forest Centre), the United Bank of Carbon (UBoC) and Leeds City Council.
 It is aimed at increasing our knowledge of the importance of trees and green spaces in urban areas of Leeds.
 Green spaces provide us with many services, such as climate change mitigation, carbon storage, and benefits to our health and wellbeing through recreation and relaxation.
 These benefits are difficult to quantify and compare with many other land uses.
 Our aim is to find out what trees are worth, using a monetary value, therefore enabling us to take these benefits into account when planning development.
 The first stage of this project takes place in summer 2017 and involves conducting a survey of all the trees on the University of Leeds campus.
 Find out more here.